kappavi/better_basket_technical/README.md

    pip install -r requirements.txt

 4. **Run it yourself**
-   If you'd like to run the analysis yourself:
+   If you'd like to create the cleaned data and output yourself:
     ```bash
    python grocery_a_analysis.py
    python grocery_b_analysis.py